PINNSim: A Simulator for Power System Dynamics based on Physics-Informed Neural Networks: Methodology

 where $\Vcomplex \in \Cdim{n}$ represents the complex voltages at the buses and $\Ycomplex \in \Cdim{n\times n}$ the complex admittance matrix.
 The component current injections $\IcomplexComponenti{i}$ at bus $i$ can stem from a \textit{dynamic component}, i.e., their behaviour is governed by differential equations,

 where the current injection depends on the state vector $\xstatei{i} \in \Rdim{p}$ and the voltage \Vcomplexi{i} of the bus $i$ to which the component is connected\footnote{For notational ease, we assume that component $i$ is connected to bus $i$.
 If component $i$ was connected to bus $j$, \Vcomplexi{i} would be replaced by \Vcomplexi{j}.
 If a component is connected to multiple buses, all of the corresponding voltages will be included in $h_i(\cdot)$ and \fupdateiof{\cdot}{i} in \cref{eq:f_update_power_system,eq:h_update_power_system}.}.
 The update function $\fupdate{}_i$ can furthermore depend on control inputs \ustatei{i}.
 For \textit{static components} the current injections becomes a function of the local voltage $\IcomplexComponenti{i} = h_i(\Vcomplexi{i})$.
 If no component is connected to bus $i$, then $\IcomplexComponenti{i} = 0$.
-If multiple components were connected to the same bus, the current injections would be summed up.
+If multiple components were connected to the same bus, the current injections would be summed up.{If multiple components, indexed by $k$, were connected to the same bus, their current injections $\Bar{i}_{i}^{C} = \sum_k \Bar{i}_{i, k}^{C}$ are summed up and the resulting current injection then depends on the states of the connected dynamic components $\xstatei{i,k}$ and the local voltage \Vcomplexi{i}.}

 \Cref{fig:power_system_structure} schematically depicts this structure with $m$ dynamic components, $l$ static component, and $n$ buses.
 When we formulate the current balance

 and consider the system's structure, we note that the component currents \IcomplexComponent{} have only a \textit{local} dependency, i.e., to their corresponding state vectors \xstatei{i} and the local voltage \Vcomplexi{i}.
 Their interaction arises from the coupling through the network currents \IcomplexNetwork{}, which in turn only depends on all complex voltages $\Vcomplex$.